VivekBhat/Ansible-iTrust/README.md

 [Note: You may need to update the inventory file manualy if you have more than one server or using a different vm than the provided Vagrantfile]

 ### Report/Experience
-I (Sam) had experience with setting up iTrust from csc326 as undergraduate student (last semester).
+I had experience with setting up iTrust from csc326 as undergraduate student (last semester).
 At the end of that course I made a docker image for iTrust but since I didn't have much experience with it, it took about 20 hours of work at that time.
 Now that we have more experience with docker, we realized that the docker infrastructure that I had wasn't really the best.
 For example I was manually exporting the war file with eclipse, or I was using MySQL docker container without correct configuration which could cause data loss in case of failure.

 iTrust deployment automation gotchas:
   - Be careful when setting file permissions: